MSci Biomedical Science

 Additional costs are for items you could need during your studies that aren't covered by the standard tuition fee.
 These could be materials, textbooks, travel, clothing, software or printing.

-- Baccalaureate IB: A minimum grade of 6 in higher level Biology or Chemistry and grade 5 in another higher level science subject.
+- Baccalaureate IB: A minimum Grade 6 in Higher Level Biology or Chemistry.

 How to apply

 Read more about international applications and key international deadline dates.

 For further information